TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 The sketch defines several constants:

+- `VERSION_NUMBER`: A constant string that represents the version number of the sketch.
+- `ROW_NUM`: The number of rows for the keypad.
+- `COLUMN_NUM`: The number of columns for the keypad.
+- `KEYPAD_ROW_PINS`: An array of row pins for the keypad.
+- `KEYPAD_COLUMN_PINS`: An array of column pins for the keypad.
 - `STEPS_PER_REV`: The number of microsteps per revolution for the stepper motor.
+- `STEPPER_SPEED`: The speed of the stepper motor.
+- `RELAY_BOARD1_ADDRESS`: The address of the first relay board.
+- `RELAY_BOARD2_ADDRESS`: The address of the second relay board.
-- `CURRENT_POSITION_EEPROM_ADDRESS`: The EEPROM address for storing the turntable positions.
+- `LCD_ADDRESS`: The address of the LCD display.
-- `EEPROM_HEADS_ADDRESS`: The EEPROM address for storing the track head positions.
+- `LCD_COLUMNS`: The number of columns for the LCD display.
-- `EEPROM_TAILS_ADDRESS`: The EEPROM address for storing the track tail positions.
+- `LCD_ROWS`: The number of rows for the LCD display.
 - `HOMING_SENSOR_PIN`: The pin number for the homing sensor.
 - `RESET_BUTTON_PIN`: The pin number for the reset button.
+- `mqtt_port`: The MQTT broker port.
+- `ssid`: The WiFi network SSID.
+- `password`: The WiFi network password.
-- `MQTT_TOPIC`: The MQTT topic to subscribe to for turntable commands.
+- `mqtt_broker`: The MQTT broker address.
-- `TRACK_NUMBERS`: An array of track numbers.
-- `STEPPER_SPEED`: The speed of the stepper motor.
-- `DELAY_TIMES`: An array of delay times.
-- `EEPROM_TOTAL_SIZE_BYTES`: The size of the EEPROM memory.
-- `RELAY_BOARD1_I2C_ADDRESS`: The I2C address of the first relay board.
+- `CURRENT_POSITION_EEPROM_ADDRESS`: The EEPROM address for storing the current position.
-- `RELAY_BOARD2_I2C_ADDRESS`: The I2C address of the second relay board.
+- `EEPROM_TRACK_HEADS_ADDRESS`: The EEPROM address for storing the track heads.
-- `KEYPAD_ROW_PINS`: An array of row pins for the keypad.
-- `KEYPAD_COLUMN_PINS`: An array of column pins for the keypad.
+- `EEPROM_TOTAL_SIZE_BYTES`: The total size of the EEPROM memory.
-- `CALIBRATION_MODE`: A boolean value indicating whether calibration mode is active.
 - `CONFIRM_YES`: The character for confirming actions.
 - `CONFIRM_NO`: The character for canceling actions.
 - `STEP_MOVE_SINGLE_KEYPRESS`: The number of steps to move for a single keypress.